cvc5/cvc5/INSTALL.md

 with --check-proofs.
 It can be installed using the `contrib/get-lfsc` script.
 Configure CVC4 with `configure.sh --lfsc` to build with this dependency.

+### libpoly (Optional polynomial library)

+[libpoly](https://github.com/SRI-CSL/libpoly) is required for CAD-based nonlinear reasoning.
+It can be installed using the `contrib/get-poly` script.
+Configure CVC4 with `configure.sh --poly` to build with this dependency.

 ### SWIG >= 3.0.x (Simplified Wrapper and Interface Generator)

 SWIG 3.0.x (and a JDK) is necessary to build the Java API.